Palovarotene Dosage

 US BOXED WARNINGS:

-- EMBRYOFETAL TOXICITY: This drug is contraindicated in pregnancy.
-This drug may cause fetal harm.
-This drug should only be administered if the conditions for preventing pregnancy are met, because of the risk of teratogenicity and to minimize fetal exposure.
+- EMBRYOFETAL TOXICITY: This drug is contraindicated in pregnancy; it may cause fetal harm.
+This drug should only be administered if conditions for preventing pregnancy are met due to the risk of teratogenicity and to minimize fetal exposure.

-- PREMATURE EPIPHYSEAL CLOSURE: This drug has been shown to cause premature epiphyseal closure in growing pediatric patients.
-Close monitoring is recommended.
+- PREMATURE EPIPHYSEAL CLOSURE: Premature epiphyseal closure occurs in growing pediatric patients treated with this drug; close monitoring is recommended.

 CONTRAINDICATIONS: